The latest resources from the Helpdesk

-Given the magnitude of the challenges and the pressure facing ministries in relation to the global pandemic, the Helpdesk will prioritise requests related to COVID-19 over others during the period of April to June 2020.
+Given the magnitude of the challenges and the pressure facing ministries in relation to the global pandemic, the Helpdesk will prioritise requests related to COVID-19 during the period of April to September 2020.
 However, we also need to think ahead to COVID-19 recovery and systems improvement.
-Therefore, if you have non-COVID-19 related inquiry, we still encourage you to submit your request anyway, and we will discuss with you when we might be able to address it given overall prioritization of requests.
+Therefore, if you have a non-COVID-19 related inquiry, we still encourage you to submit your request anyway, and we will discuss with you when we can address it, given overall prioritization of requests.

 The EdTech Hub and Helpdesk take a learning-focused, rather than technology-first approach.
 The Helpdesk does not promote or encourage governments or donor-financed projects to adopt EdTech approaches that are not evidence-based and cost-effective in local contexts.
 The EdTech Hub discourages over-ambitious use of complex, technology intensive approaches that are unlikely to be feasible, deliver learning outcome improvements, or lead to inequitable access to education.

 Please read on for more details about Helpdesk support, and contact the Helpdesk team at email@example.com with any questions.

 Scope of Helpdesk Support

 Eligibility to access the Helpdesk

 Helpdesk support is short-term and of limited duration, ranging from an hour-long conversation to a 10-page topic brief.

 The 69 countries listed below are eligible for Helpdesk support.